python/cpython/Doc/library/dis.rst

 **General instructions**

-In the following, TOS(i) refers to the *i*-th item on the stack which is index from 1.
+In the following, We will refer to the interpreter stack as STACK and describe operations on it as if it was a Python list.
+The top of the stack corresponds to STACK[-1] in this language.

 .. opcode:: NOP